 Depending on the context, a useful phrase to include at the beginning of the email is “Dėkoju už Jūsų laišką” (Thank you for your letter/email) which is a formal form and “Dėkoju už tavo laišką” for informal emails.

 It is important to remember that Lithuanian distinguishes between formal and informal pronouns.
 The formal pronouns always start with a capital letter, for example: “Jūs” (You), “Jums” (For you), “Jūsų” (Yours).

 When responding to a formal email, the phrase “Ačiū, kad susisiekėte” (Thank you for getting in touch) can also be used.
 When the email is a response to a previous phone call, it is polite to write “Dėkoju už skambutį” (Thank you for your call) or “Dėkoju už pokalbį” (Thank you for the conversation).

 To inform the recipient of certain details, one may say:

 When making plans via email, the following sentences may be used:

-In order to ask for extra information a sender may use these phrases:
+To ask for extra information, a sender may use these phrases: